All-Your-Locks-Are-Belong-To-Us/.github/profile/README.md

 - [lpc55-host](https://github.com/All-Your-Locks-Are-Belong-To-Us/lpc55-host/tree/fix/configure-pfr)

 To test our firmware changes and simulate a lock, we developed a small suite of tools for FIDO2.
 Even though the CTAP2.1 standard specifies DEFLATE (RFC 1951) for large blob compression, Chromium uses GZIP (RFC 1952).
 Therefore, we added GZIP compression to the `libfido2` for now.
-We will file a bug for Chromium to address this behavior.
+We filed [a bug report](https://bugs.chromium.org/p/chromium/issues/detail?id=1312802) for Chromium to address this behavior.

 - [**fido2-debug-client**](https://github.com/All-Your-Locks-Are-Belong-To-Us/fido2-debug-client)
 - [libfido2](https://github.com/All-Your-Locks-Are-Belong-To-Us/libfido2/tree/feature/large-blob-use-gzip)